powa-team/pg_stat_kcache/README.rst

 See: http://lkml.indiana.edu/hypermail/linux/kernel/0703.2/0937.html

+On platforms without a native getrusage(2), all fields except `user_time` and `system_time` will be NULL.

+On platforms with a native getrusage(2), some of the fields may not be maintained.
+This is a platform dependent behavior, please refer to your platform getrusage(2) manual page for more details.

 Authors
 =======

 pg_stat_kcache is an original development from Thomas Reiss, with large portions of code inspired from pg_stat_plans.
 Julien Rouhaud also contributed some parts of the extension.

 Thanks goes to Peter Geoghegan for providing much inspiration with pg_stat_plans so we could write this extension quite straightforward.

 License
 =======